 New software developments and technology that hold exciting possibilities for the design and communication of municipal accounts should be investigated and potential benefits exploited.
 For example, accounts could be generated and distributed via SMS, email and interactive websites, thereby saving municipalities large amounts on mailing costs.

 These distribution technologies could also be used to broaden the scope of communication uniquely offered by the municipal account.
-Other countries are already starting to fully exploit such opportunities in the quest for effective management of their critical resources.
+Other countries have already started to exploit such opportunities in their quest to effectively manage their critical resources.